AdobeDocs/lightroom-partner-apis/quickstart/upload.md

   ```
   Partner applications should check that the content type matches the upload data type and try again.

-- _JSON Validation failed_: Attempting to create a new asset revision results in an `HTTP 400` error of the form:
+- _JSON Validation failed_: Attempting to create a new asset results in an `HTTP 400` error of the form:
   ```
   {
       "error_code": "1005",